 Holding CBDC would create a net cost for community banks, which already operate on narrow margins.
-Today, deposit compliance and operating costs are effectively supported by loan interest revenues and non-interest income.
-Community banks would also be required to make significant new technology investments in order to provide CBDC wallet services.
-Banks would have to offset these new costs by charging significant fees.
+Compliance costs may well increase in the future, and sources of non-interest revenue are likely to decline.
+Today, deposit compliance and operating costs are effectively subsidized by loan interest revenues and non-interest income.
+Community banks would also be required to make significant technology investments in order to provide CBDC wallet services.
+Banks would have to offset these costs by charging significant fees.